Kernix13/csharp-oop-class-syntax/README.md

 1. `protected` access level
 1. `required` access level
 1. `internal` access level
-1. `abstract` method modifier
 1. The `ref` or `out` keywords
 1. The `field` keyword: You must set your `<LangVersion>` element to preview in your project file in order to use the `field` contextual keyword.
 What is `@field`?
-1. Static classes
+1. Static classes - unsure about this one
-1. Nested classes
+1. Nested classes - don't do this one
-1. Partial members
+1. Partial members - don't do this one
-1. Object initializers
+1. Object initializers?
-1. Copy constructors
+1. Copy constructors?
-1. Class finalizers
+1. Class finalizers?

 ### Other points